- Contact information

 Each site includes tether posts and a fire ring.
 Horseriders campground is open for camping from April through November 30.

-(Note: All horseriders 16 years and older must purchase and carry a state trail pass while using the designated bridle trails in the state forest.)
+All equestrians 16 years and older must purchase and carry a state trail pass while using the designated bridle trails in the state forest.